foldda/rda/README.md

     }
 ```

+Please take a look at [the Charian repo](https://github.com/foldda/charian) to see more detailed explanations and examples of using the API.

-## Enflow - A Practical Use
+## Enflow - A Comercialized Use Of RDA And Charian

-Enflow is a component-based computing system that allows an app be assembled using components potentially from any vendor.
+Enflow is an open-source component-based computing framework that allows an app to be assembled using components potentially from any vendor.
 In its design, it needs to allow components with no prior knowledge to connect and collaborate with each other, including exchanging data that does not have a fixed data model.
 RDA is created for this design requirement and is used in the system's framework API as the primary data object for Enflow to interact with its hosted components, and for components to exchange data between each other.

 In Enflow, a compatible component is required to convert its "native data" to and from RDA, by possibly using Charian, so its data can flow through the system.
 For example, the HL7FileReader component, available at the "Enflow Portable Components" repo, implements the conversion from HL7 to RDA, and the HL7FileWriter component does the opposite conversion, and these two components can be connected and used in an app that required HL7 data file reading and writing.

-A demo of Enflow can be found in this video.
+[This demo video](https://www.youtube.com/watch?v=Uek9aW1qToU) shows how Enflow components can be assembled to form an app dynamically without programming or compilation.

+Enflow's framework API and many of its ready-to-use portable components are available in [this GitHub repo](https://github.com/foldda/enflow-portable-components).

-## Summary
+## Other Potential Uses

-> *RDA allows implementing a generic and unified data transport layer which applications can utilize for sending and receiving data.
+> *RDA allows the implementation of a generic and unified data transport layer that applications can utilize for sending and receiving data.
 As the applications are "loosely coupled" using such a data transport layer, they are less dependent and easier to maintain if the data format is changed.*

 One powerful feature of RDA is for implementing cross-language and cross-application object-serialization.
 For example, you can send a "Person" object as a serialized RDA container from your C# program to many receivers, and in a Python program, you can de-serialize a "User" object using data elements from the received RDA container.
 Because there is no schema to be adhered to, the "Person" object and the "User" object can be programmed differently and be maintained separately.